Cross-Domain and Disentangled Face Manipulation with 3D Guidance: Experiments

 \subsection{Ablation Study for Disentanglement}

 Disentangling different face attributes in the editing process is crucial for enabling the fine-grained controllability of each attribute and guaranteeing the final editing quality.
-To improve the disentanglement, our method has two key designs: using the reduced \textit{StyleSpace} where one specific facial attribute has one specific subspace rather than the $\mathcal{W}^+$ space used in \cite{DBLP:conf/cvpr/TewariEBBSPZT20}, and using the relative changes of the parametric edits $\Delta \bm{P}$ rather than the absolute target parameters $\bm{P}_t$ in the latent manipulation network.
+To improve the disentanglement, our method has two key designs: using the reduced style space where one specific facial attribute has one specific subspace rather than the $\mathcal{W}^+$ space used in \cite{DBLP:conf/cvpr/TewariEBBSPZT20}, and using the relative changes of the parametric edits $\Delta \bm{P}$ rather than the absolute target parameters $\bm{P}_t$ in the latent manipulation network.

-To quantitatively evaluate the disentanglement for each facial attribute, we randomly sample a set of source latent codes $\{\bm{w}^i_s\}_{i=1}^n$ from the latent space $\mathcal{S}$ and measure the average 3DMM parameter difference before and after editing along the dimension of each attribute respectively.
-More specifically, for each latent code $\bm{w}^i_s$, we first map it into the corresponding 3DMM parameter $\bm{P}^i_s=\text{T}(\bm{w}^i_s)$ via the attribute prediction network, then we do the editing in the 3DMM space and get the target edited 3DMM parameter $\bm{P}^i_t$.
-Next, $\bm{P}^i_t$ is mapped back to the latent space via the latent manipulation network and get the edited latent code ${\bm{w}}^i_g$.
+To quantitatively evaluate the disentanglement for each facial attribute, we randomly sample a set of source latent codes $\{\bm{w}^i_s\}_{i=1}^n$ from the latent space $\mathcal{S}$ and measure the average 3DMM parameter differences before and after editing along the dimension of each attribute respectively.
+More specifically, for each latent code $\bm{w}^i_s$, we first map it into the corresponding 3DMM parameter $\bm{P}^i_s=\text{T}(\bm{w}^i_s)$ via the attribute prediction network, and then we do the editing in the 3DMM space and get the target edited 3DMM parameter $\bm{P}^i_t$.
+Next, we map $\bm{P}^i_t$ back to the latent space via the latent manipulation network and get the edited latent code ${\bm{w}}^i_g$.
 Finally, ${\bm{w}}^i_g$ is mapped to the 3DMM space to get the 3DMM parameter $\bm{P}^i_g$ for the actually edited face.
-The average L1 distance between ${\bm{P}}^i_g$ and $\bm{P}^i_t$ along the attribute-specific dimension will be regarded as the disentanglement metric for each attribute.
-Note values of different attributes cannot be compared directly due to the large disparities of their ranges and variations between attributes.
+The average L1 distance between ${\bm{P}}^i_g$ and $\bm{P}^i_t$ along the attribute-specific dimension serves as the disentanglement metric for each attribute.
+Note that the metric values of different facial attributes cannot be compared directly due to the large disparities of their ranges and variations between attributes.
 Therefore, we normalize the metrics per attribute by median and standard deviation, and list normalized metrics with different settings in \Tref{tbl:ab_disentangle}.